 Sleepiness Behind the Wheel

 The food coma isn’t a problem if you are not heading home Thanksgiving night.
-If you are, however, you could battle a very dangerous driving condition: sleepiness.
-The NHTSA has discovered that if you drive when you’re really tired, your motor skills are as affected as if you’re driving drunk.
+If you are, however, you could battle a hazardous driving condition: sleepiness.
+The NHTSA has discovered that if you drive when you’re exhausted, your motor skills are as affected as if you’re driving drunk.
 Yikes!
 That’s scary.
-Tired driving is very dangerous and there are a lot of tired drivers on the road Thanksgiving night.
+Tired driving is hazardous, and there are many tired drivers on the road Thanksgiving night.

 Other Thanksgiving Traveling Hazards